project-flogo/flogo-web/DEVELOPER.md

 ### Run flogo-web (for windows users)

-1. To start services , 'cd' to the directory where you cloned the [flogo-cicd repository](https://github.com/TIBCOSoftware/flogo-cicd.git) or clone it if you haven't already.
+1. To start services ,  `cd` to the directory where you cloned the [flogo-cicd repository](https://github.com/TIBCOSoftware/flogo-cicd.git) or clone it if you haven't already.
-1. Run
+- Run
 ```sh
 ./docker/flogo-web/dev.sh start services
 ```

-1. `cd` to the directory where you cloned the [flogo-web repository](https://github.com/TIBCOSoftware/flogo-web.git) or clone it if you haven't already.
+1. To run flogo-web, `cd` to the directory where you cloned the [flogo-web repository](https://github.com/TIBCOSoftware/flogo-web.git) or clone it if you haven't already.
-1. Run
+- Run
 ```
 yarn install
 yarn start dev-server